spatineo/formbuilder/formbuilder/readme.txt

 == Screenshots ==

 1. The administration screen on a new FormBuilder install.
 2. Creating new forms.
 3. Adding new form fields.

 == Changelog ==

+= 1.05 =
+* Bug Fix: More bug fixing.

 = 1.04 =
 * Bug Fix: Silly bug fix.